Uptycs/demisto/README.md

 Click the Test button to verify success.

+Click the Done button

-After you have a few incidents in the side bar, uncheck the Fetches incidents box.
+After your instance has pulled a few incidents, click the settings wheel and uncheck the Fetches incidents box.

 Click the Done button.